-The Peace Corps provides transition assistance related to jobs and education.
-The Peace Corps publishes an online job board of returned Volunteer friendly job announcements, sponsors career events throughout the United States, and helps returned Volunteers translate their field experience for prospective employers and other professional contacts.
+Peace Corps Returned Volunteer Services (RVS) provides transition assistance related to jobs and education.
+RVS hosts an online job board, sponsors career events throughout the United States, and helps returned Volunteers translate their field experience for prospective employers and other professional contacts.
 Check out peacecorps.gov/engage to find out more.